 Davis has worked to break down barriers as a conductor by leading performances across many genres.
 He has been celebrated as a conductor of wind ensembles, orchestras, opera, ballet, and cutting edge new music ensembles.
-In addition to conducting symphonic repertoire of historically significant composers, such as Beethoven, Berg, Brahms, Bruckner, Mahler, Schoenberg, and Stravinsky, Davis is fervently committed to performing new repertoire.
-This commitment has been praised by prominent contemporary composers including Robert Beaser, Chen Yi, John Corigliano, Michael Daugherty, Osvaldo Golijov, Stephen Hartke, David Lang, James Mobberley, Narong Prangcharoen, Bernard Rands, Paul Rudy, Steven Stucky, Frank Ticheli and Zhou Long.
+In addition to conducting symphonic repertoire of historically significant composers, such as Beethoven, Berg, Brahms, Bruckner, Mahler, Schoenberg and Stravinsky, Davis is fervently committed to performing new repertoire.
+This commitment has been praised by prominent contemporary composers including Chen Yi, John Corigliano, Michael Daugherty, Osvaldo Golijov, Stephen Hartke, David Lang, James Mobberley, Narong Prangcharoen, Bernard Rands, Paul Rudy, Steven Stucky, Frank Ticheli and Zhou Long.

 Davis is a proud advocate for artistic music education and has been a guest lecturer, conductor, and clinician at numerous music and music education conferences across the world.
 Most notably, he has performed at five Midwest Clinics in Chicago, and has led a myriad of All-State ensembles across the United States.
 His most recent guest conducting and teaching engagements include the Eastman Wind Ensemble, the Beijing Modern Music Festival, and the Texas All-State Symphonic Band.
 Davis also serves on the Orchestra and Wind Ensemble conducting faculty of the Interlochen Summer Arts Camp.

-Davis is now in his ninth season as the conductor of the Youth Symphony of Kansas City’s Symphony Orchestra.
+Davis is now in his sixteenth season as the conductor of the Youth Symphony of Kansas City’s Symphony Orchestra.
 Under his direction, the Symphony Orchestra has performed at the Kansas and Missouri Music Educators Conferences, the Midwest Clinic and on its 2016 Ireland Tour.
 Davis is also the resident conductor of newEar, Kansas City’s premier new music ensemble.
 Annually, he hosts the Kansas City Conducting Symposium, one of the largest conducting symposiums in the country.
 He has received many awards and honorary memberships in professional organizations.

 Philharmonic Orchestra Conductor

-Michelle Davis has been a guest conductor in school districts across the state, and has presented workshops at state and national conferences, including the Michigan Music Educators Association Conference and the American String Teachers Association National Conference.
+Michelle has been a guest conductor in school districts across the state, and has presented clinics at state and national conferences, including The Michigan Music Educators’ Conference and The American String Teachers’ National Conference.
 In 2008, she was Liberty Public School District’s “Teacher of the Year.”
 Michelle is a graduate of The University of Michigan with a bachelor’s degree in viola performance and a master’s degree in music education.
-She is a member of the Suzuki Association of the Americas (SAA), National Association for Music Education (NAfME), and American String Teachers Association (ASTA).
-She lives with her husband of 10 years, Steve Davis, and her awesome, yet stubborn, yorkie mix, “Thomas The Man.”
+She is a member of The Suzuki Association of the Americas (SAA), National Association for Music Education (NAfME), and American String Teachers’ Association (ASTA).
+She lives with her husband, Steve Davis, and her two goldendoodles, Maddy and Henry.